 This knowledge map creates a shared-knowledge space accessible and understood by both agents within the collaboration.
 This knowledge map also represents the fruit of the extensive collaboration between the designer and the virtual agent as the virtual agent becomes a tool to access and apply the knowledge created.
 The knowledge places the design process into a situation that can be comprehended, mediated and expressed.
 The idea of the knowledge map also comes from the Google's Knowledge Graph.

-The knowledge map provides a visual representation of shared memories, collaborative work and knowledge to transform into insightful applications.
+The knowledge map provides a visual representation of shared memories, collaborative work and knowledge to transform into insightful applications as seen in the figure below (fig. 48).